Act.rs

 Possibilities:

-• Add other async framework implementations such as smol.
+• Add other async frameworks such as smol.

 Coding Style